Helsinki Regional Transport Authority: Transportation

 HSL oversees the operation of all public transportation in the Helsinki region.
 However, apart from select bus routes with electric units, the agency does not operate any rolling stock.
 Therefore, it relies mainly on independent contractors for the operation of the network.

 Metro

 The Helsinki Metro is operated by HKL.
 The metro line opened in 1982.
-The system serves 25 stations in total on its two lines, M1 and M2.
+The system serves 30 stations in total on its two lines, M1 and M2.

 Länsimetro

 The first phase of the Länsimetro expansion program extended the metro lines west to Lauttasaari and southern Espoo, serving eight new stations.
-The second phase of the extension is slated to open in 2023.
-At that time, the total number of metro stations on the line will increase from 25 to 30.
+The second phase of the extension opened in December 2022.
+At that time, the total number of metro stations on the line increased from 25 to 30.

 Commuter rail

 Commuter rail service in the region is operated by VR.
 There are 52 stations in the network, which are served by 15 lines.
 Out of HSL's three rail networks, commuter rail is the most far-reaching; it serves the northern, north-eastern, and western suburbs of the city, as well as Helsinki Airport in Vantaa.